|Faculty, staff, and students report emergencies by dialing 911.|

 (6) Vice President for Strategic Communication: Communicates with the news media, public, staff, faculty, and students.

-(7) Vice President for Human Resources: Provides support for human resources elements of recovery and staff notification through University Communication and Marketing.
+(7) Vice President for Human Resources: Provides support for human resources elements of recovery and staff notification through the Office of Strategic Communication.

 (8) Associate Vice President and Director of Business Services: Provides input to the CIMT on University business matters related to the incident.